markuman/go-redis/README.md

    * type double
    * default: `64`
    * when number of commands in `pipeline` == `batchsize`, it automatically execute the `pipeline`.
+ * `verboseCluster`
+   * boolean
+   * default: false
+   * prints information when changing the instance in a cluster like `MOVED 6373 127.0.0.1:30002`

 #### private (can't be change during the session)